hanzhao2020/PENGoLINS/docs/docs/benchmarks/t_beam.md

 Angle between the end of two patches (load end) = 89.993402.
 Angle between the end of two patches (free end) = 89.999692.
 ```
 Finally, we can save the results to pvd files and visualize them in ParaView.
-Displacement magnitude of the T-beam with a scale factor of 10 is shown.
+The displacement magnitude of the T-beam with a scale factor of 10 is shown.
 ```python
 SAVE_PATH = "./"
 for i in range(problem.num_splines):